Demeter29/DiscordSoundBoard/ReadMe.md

 ```
 sb!random
 ```
-If you want to bot to stay in the voice channel so you won't hear the annoying joining/leaving sound you can just simply use <prefix> stay <sound name>
+If you want the bot to stay in the voice channel so you won't hear the annoying joining/leaving sound you can just simply use [prefix]stay [sound name]
 ```
 sb!stay Bruh
 ```